Let’s briefly talk about three ADHD relationship strategies—designed to counter three common challenges.

 2. Use Scaffolding To Communicate The Hard Stuff

-That could have dramatically cut short long-simmering hurts and resentments, instead of turning up the fire to the boiling point.
-Instead, I had to drag apologies out of him.
+A simple apology could have dramatically cut short long-simmering hurts and resentments, instead of turning up the fire to the boiling point.
+Instead, I resorted to dragging apologies out of him.
 Hardly satisfying.

 Why did he stint on apologies?
 As it turns out, he harbored a pragmatic bias against apologies, born of years living without benefit of ADHD diagnosis: